 Russell Matcham has spent most of his career teaching English in two schools: Bristol Cathedral School, a city centre day school, and since 2000, Haileybury.
 At Bristol Cathedral School, Russell was successively Head of Lower School, Head of Middle School and Head of Expressive Arts, the school’s largest faculty.
 Appointed to Haileybury, Russell was Housemaster of the school’s largest boarding house for 13 years.
 He is currently responsible for Haileybury’s Outreach and Partnership work and is also Director of Haileybury Youth Trust, a non-government organization (NGO) working with young people in Uganda.

 Born and brought up in Wales, she studied at Newnham College, Cambridge where she took a degree in archaeology and anthropology and then a PhD.
-She has taught history at Haileybury since 2002, been the Oxbridge Coordinator and is now head of Lower School (Years 7 and 8).
+She has taught history at Haileybury since 2002, has been the Oxbridge Coordinator and head of Lower School (Years 7 and 8).
 Her many interests include sport, notably football (a Blue) and also rowing and hockey.
-She is Chair of the Education Committee, and at Haileybury acts as champion of the girls and oversees induction of all Year 7 pupils.
+She is Chair of the Education Committee, and is currently Deputy Head i/c safeguarding and wellbeing at Haileybury.

 A corporate solicitor for many years, Ian has since 2002 specialised in building up groups of companies in the wellness and beauty sector.
 He has sold two groups since 2002 and is in the course of building his third.